 Mr Craig Downes - Curriculum Development / Year 6 Teacher (Senior Teacher)

-Our nominated governor for child protection is Mr John Moore.
+Our nominated governor for safeguarding and child protection is Mrs Aimee Shaylor.

 In order to protect our children, we aim to establish and maintain an environment where children feel secure, are encouraged to talk and are listened to.
 We train staff to recognise signs and symptoms of abuse.
 We respond quickly and effectively to cases of suspected abuse and monitor and support children at risk.
 In accordance with our Safeguarding Policy, if we feel that a child is at significant risk of harm, a referral will made to IASS (Children’s Social Care Services) without parental permission.